v-mauna/ionicIdentiyVault/README.md

 ### About

 The about page displays some based information about the application as well as the current state of the vault.
 This may be different than the settings for the vault as the user could (for example) set the vault to use biometrics even if the current device does not support it.
 In this case, the settings could specify Biometrics and Passcode, but the mode here would be specified as Passcode Only.

 ### Settings

-This page allows the user to specify exactly how the vault shoud be set up.
+This page allows the user to specify exactly how the vault should be set up.
 There are three options:

 - Biometrics
 - Passcode (choosing this will ask for a passcode to use)